okuuuu/ascii-art-web/README.md

 -   [x] dockerize
 -   [x] exportfile

-Folder <code>res</code> contains several functions, files and structures required for the main code.

-Folder <code>templates</code> contains html and css files for the server.
+All required files for the application are located inside <code>app</code> folder.

+Folder <code>res</code> contains functions responsible for displaying ASCII art.
+Folder <code>server</code> contains functions responsible for running a server.

+Folders <code>templates</code> and <code>static</code> contain HTML, CSS and JavaScript files for the server and all available ASCII art banners are stored in <code>banners</code> folder.

 ### Allowed Packages